MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 **OneDrive for Business**

-Select OneDrive from the Office 365 app launcher and confirm that you are automatically directed to the appropriate geo-location for the user, based on the user’s PDL.
+Select OneDrive from the Office 365 app launcher and confirm that you are automatically directed to the appropriate geo location for the user, based on the user’s PDL.
 OneDrive for Business should now begin provisioning at that location.
 Once provisioned, try uploading and downloading some documents.

 **OneDrive Mobile App**